carakane/garden-record/spec.md

 - [x] Include user accounts
     Users have accounts with usernames and passwords
-- [x] Ensure that users can't modify content created by other users Cannot view other users' homepage, plants, locations
+- [x] Ensure that users can't modify content created by other users Cannot view other users' homepage, plants, locations, passwords
-- [ ] Include user input validations
+- [x] Include user input validations new plant/location cannot start with space, must have name; username restricted to alphanumeric
-- [ ] Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] Display validation failures to user with error message (example form URL e.g. /posts/new) error messages on all incorrect inputs and flash messages on disallowed routes
-- [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code description, install, contributors guide, license Confirm

-Confirm
-- [ ] You have a large number of small Git commits
+- [x] You have a large number of small Git commits yes
-- [ ] Your commit messages are meaningful
+- [x] Your commit messages are meaningful yes
-- [ ] You made the changes in a commit that relate to the commit message
+- [x] You made the changes in a commit that relate to the commit message yes
-- [ ] You don't include changes in a commit that aren't related to the commit message
+- [x] You don't include changes in a commit that aren't related to the commit message I find this difficult sometimes, but generally yes